kamekazz/DataWasher/README.md

 - `DEBUG` &mdash; set to `1` to enable debug mode when running locally.
 - `HOST` &mdash; hostname to bind the development server to.
 - `PORT` &mdash; port number for the server (defaults to `5000`).
+- `DATABASE_URL` &mdash; optional SQLAlchemy database URI.
+If absent, a local SQLite database is used.
+Heroku populates this when a Postgres addon is attached.

 For local development, create a `.env` file in the project root and define these variables.
 Load them into your shell before starting the app so `app.py`